sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/6_Templating_Engines_and_Dynamic_content/81_Installing_Pug_and_using_it.md

 ## Dynamic content
 Placeholders and dynamic content is the primary goal of a template engine.
 Let's see how to do that with Pug (and Express).

-- Pass *props* - `res.render('my-template-file', { docTitle: "Sanjar's", ratings: [5, 1, 5, 4] })`
+- Pass *props* - `res.render('my-template-file', props)`.
+Example - `res.render('my-template-file', { docTitle: "Sanjar's", ratings: [5, 1, 5, 4] })`
-- Consume props - props are accessible globally inside the template, no import needed.
+- Consume props - prop values are accessible globally inside the template using keys, no import needed.

 DSL:
 1. Renderable type - `#{placeholder_name}`